Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Polytopes

-Now we can define 12 separate posets whose elements are trees: one poset on each of our 12 types of painted trees shown in Figure~\ref{pgdiamond}.
+Now we can define 12 separate posets whose elements are painted trees: one poset on each of our 12 types of painted trees shown in Figure~\ref{pgdiamond}.
 Note that the simplest painted tree with $n$ leaves has one half-painted node: $n$ single leafed unpainted trees all grafted to a painted trunk, the node coinciding with the paint line.
 This \emph{half-painted corolla} can be interpreted as one of any of the 12 painted tree varieties, and it will be the unique maximal element in all 12 posets.
+Its ordered partition $\pi$ has only one part.

-\begin{definition} Given two painted trees $s$ and $t$ that are of the same painted type (i.e. they share the same types of tree and forest, below and above the paint line) we define the \emph{painted growth preorder}, where : if $s=t$ or if $s$ is formed from $t$ using a series of pairs $(a,b)_i$ of the following two moves, each pair performed in the following order: \end{definition} \begin{enumerate} \item[a)] ``growing'' internal edges of $t:$ introducing new internal edges or increasing the length of some internal edges (either painted or unpainted).
-This is precisely described as a possible refinement of the vertical partial (or weak) order of gaps between leaves, by adding relations to the partial order between previously incomparable (or equal) elements.
+\begin{definition} Given two painted trees $s$ and $t$ that are of the same painted type (i.e. they share the same types of tree and forest, below and above the paint line) we define the \emph{painted growth preorder}, (shortly proven to be a partial order) in which : if $s=t$ or if $s$ is formed from $t$ using a series of pairs $(a,b)_i$ of the following two moves, each pair performed in the following order: \end{definition} \begin{enumerate} \item[a)] \emph{growing} internal edges of $t:$ introducing new internal edges or increasing the length of some internal edges (either painted or unpainted).
+This growth results in a refinement of the (weak) partial order on the set $\{0,\dots,n\}$ of gaps between leaves plus 0, by adding relations between previously incomparable (or tied) elements.

-\item[b)] ...followed by ``throwing away,'' or forgetting, any superfluous structure introduced by the edge growing.
+\item[b)] ...followed by \emph{forgetting} any superfluous structure introduced by the edge growing.
 This is described precisely by taking the tree that results from growing edges, and applying to it the forgetful map (from the set of $\beta, \tau, \kappa, 1$ and their fractions and compositions) that is needed to ensure that the result is in the original type of the painted tree $t$.

 For example if the original type of $t$ had weakly ordered forests grafted to weakly ordered trees, we only apply the identity.
-However if $t$ originally was a forest of weakly ordered trees grafted to a weakly ordered tree we should apply $\frac{\beta}{1}.$
+However if $t$ originally was a forest of weakly ordered trees grafted to a weakly ordered tree we should apply $\displaystyle{\frac{\beta}{1}}.$

 \end{enumerate}